 Are you involved in any philanthropy?

 Each Alpha Delta Chi chapter chooses its own philanthropy in the community its located.
-As of Spring Quarter 2017 our official philanthropy is Joshua Station, a local nonprofit that provides transitional housing to people in need.
-To learn more about Joshua Station please Click Here.
+As of Spring Quarter 2017 our official philanthropy is Safehouse Denver, a local nonprofit that serves survivors of domestic violence and their children.
+To learn more about Safehouse Denver, please Click Here.
 We also volunteer at a variety of other nonprofits.
 Additionally, each quarter we vote to choose an organization to which to tithe.

 Are there any opportunities for leadership?

 There are a lot of opportunities for leadership in ADX.
 We have a ten person executive board we vote in each semester and a handful of chair positions we vote in each quarter.
-There are also opportunities to lead service events and committees.
+There are also opportunities to lead service events, committees and plan socials!

 Do you have events with alcohol?